PS662/Prototypes/bitcask_dictionary/README.md

 ```
 ./bitcask_dictionary --search "banana"
 Time taken to search dictionary: 0.000035 seconds.
-banana: A long curved fruit with a yellow skin and soft, sweet, white flesh inside
+banana: A long yellow fruit with a soft, sweet interior and a thick peel

 ./bitcask_dictionary --search "banana" --fast-read
 Index loaded into memory with 57 entries.
-Fast read mode enabled and index loaded from: dictionary_2.bitcask
+Fast read mode enabled and index loaded from: dictionary_3.bitcask
-Time taken to search dictionary: 0.000019 seconds.
+Time taken to search dictionary: 0.000004 seconds.
-banana: A long curved fruit with a yellow skin and soft, sweet, white flesh inside
+banana: A long yellow fruit with a soft, sweet interior and a thick peel

 ```

 ## CSV Helper Operations